-Every year, we see instances of extreme weather and other unforeseen natural disasters.
-In fact, it’s estimated that nearly 3 in 5 American adults have experienced such an event.
-One way to protect yourself and your family is to prepare ahead of time—including making sure you have key financial information handy.
+Every year, we see instances of all types of emergencies, including extreme weather and other unforeseen natural disasters.
+From tornadoes to wildfires, and severe weather including winter storms and thunderstorms, it’s important to have a disaster plan in place as part of your emergency preparedness.
+One way to protect yourself and your loved ones is to be ready before disaster strikes.
 If you’re wondering where to start, we have a few tips.

 Preparations for Sheltering in Place

 - Keep cash on hand.
-In case of an extended power outage that disables electronic pay systems, you may need cash to pay for things.
-Consider keeping a few hundred dollars in a waterproof and fireproof safe in your home.
-Choose smaller bills ($5, $10 or $20), so you don’t have to worry about breaking larger ones.
+In case of an extended power outage, consider keeping a few hundred dollars of smaller bills in a waterproof and fireproof safe in your home.

 - Review insurance coverage.
-If the unthinkable happened, you’d want to be able to repair, rebuild or replace damaged or destroyed property and have the coverage you’d need for medical attention.
-Review insurance policies annually (e.g., life, health, auto, homeowners or renter’s) and update coverage, if necessary.
-Learn about the National Flood Insurance Program and be sure to check into flood insurance in your area.
+If disaster strikes, you’ll want to be able to repair, rebuild or replace damaged or destroyed property.
+Review insurance policies annually (life, health, auto, homeowners or renter’s) and update coverage, if necessary.
+Learn about disaster relief and the National Flood Insurance Program to check into flood insurance in your area.

 - Stock up on food and water.
 The Federal Emergency Management Agency (FEMA) suggests storing 1 gallon of water per person per day.
-Store enough supplies for each person for at least 3 days, though many experts suggest storing enough for 2 weeks or more.
-Have a supply of nonperishable foods on hand, like canned beans, vegetables and meats, dried fruits, nuts, peanut butter, crackers and granola bars.
+Store enough emergency supplies for each person for at least 3 days and up to 2 weeks or more.
+Have a supply of nonperishable foods on hand in secure tubs and cans, and don’t forget a can opener.

 - Prepare for power outages and have a preparedness kit ready.
 Have extra batteries on hand, a flashlight and a battery-powered or hand crank radio.
-Stock your first aid kit with different-sized bandages, antiseptic ointment and other necessities.
+Stock your first aid kit with different-sized bandages, antiseptic ointment and sanitizer.

 Preparations in Case You Need to Evacuate